 Best Mutual Life Insurance

 Policy design is a huge factor in maximizing your mutual life insurance policy.
 A policy can be structured in a myriad of ways.
 The two main focuses of mutual life insurance is on either the death benefit or cash value growth.

-Due to the financial strength of most mutual insurance companies, whether you want a policy designed for death benefit protection or cash value growth, choosing a mutual company that focuses on maximizing policyholder value vs stockholder value is a good route to take in our estimation.
+Due to the financial strength of most mutual insurance companies, whether you want a policy designed for death benefit protection or cash value growth, choosing a mutual company that focuses on maximizing policyholder value vs stockholder value is a good route to take.

 About Mutual Insurance Companies

 Mutual life insurance companies, AKA “Mutuals”, have no shareholders.
 Contrast mutual insurance companies vs stock companies, where the company’s focus may be split or may focus more on shareholders, than policyholders.

 The mutual company’s policy owners are the corporation’s members, controlling the mutual insurer and giving them rights of membership.

 Mutual company policyholder’s membership rights include:

 - Membership rights that are contractual, such as company dividends declared by the board of directors